 Nature doesn’t have a bounty, nature is the bounty.
 If anyone can demonstrate that Nature is our mother, I think we should sue her for child abuse and get placed on a foster planet.
 Nature is an artifact of God, not a god in and of itself.
 Therefore, I will worship the God that created the bounty and not the bounty.

 In every case, nature is base, sinful and bestial.
-When the New Testament says ‘even nature does such-and-such’ or when it speaks of people being ‘devoid of natural affection,’ it refers to the very lowest of possible moral standards.
+It has potential, which is currently being redeemed.
+Nature in the wild horse that God is presently breaking in.
+When the New Testament says even nature does such-and-such or when it speaks of people being devoid of natural affection, it refers to the very lowest of possible moral standards.

 How sad it must be to worship an impersonal god, a god who is little more than a metaphor for non-sentient forces of the universe!
 How sad to have a god who cannot love, cannot care, and cannot save us when we err.